UWTSD Home - Institutes and Academies - Institute of Education and Humanities - Institute of Education and Humanities Staff - Prof Catrin H Williams

-- Reader in New Testament Studies
+Professor of New Testament Studies

 Tel: +44 (0)1570 424742

-In 2013 I was appointed editor of the Journal for the Study of the New Testament, having served as a member of the JSNT editorial board since 2006.
-I am also a member of the editorial board of the monograph series The Library of New Testament Studies (Bloomsbury T&T Clark) and, until last year, served on the editorial board of Biblical Interpretation.
+For six years (2013-18) I was editor of the Journal for the Study of the New Testament.
+I am currently a member of the editorial board of the monograph series The Library of New Testament Studies (Bloomsbury T&T Clark) and also Journal for the Study of the New Testament and The Journal of Theological Studies.
+I have previously served on the editorial board of New Testament Studies and Biblical Interpretation.

 - Society of Biblical Literature